killahdon/wakanda-studio/installation.md

 > - click on <img class="inline" src="img/explorer-settings-shortcut.png"> to change the view options (the `.waModel` extension is hidden by default)
 > - click on <img class="inline" src="img/model-designer-shortcut.png"> to quickly access your model

-## Create new Data Class
+### Edit you data model

-I create a `superHero` dataclass, and add the attribute `name` to it
+I create a `superHero` dataclass, add the attribute `name` to it and save.

 <img src="img/model-designer-newdataclass.png" />

-## Add the attribute

 <img src="img/model-designer-addattribute.png" />

-## Save your model
+### Populate your database
-Create a JS file to populate your database
+Create a JS file to populate the database

 <img src="img/model-designer-addJSfile.png" />